redis/docs/content/develop/interact/search-and-query/deprecated/development.md

 ./install_boost.sh 1.83.0
 ```

-Note that this will install various packages on your system using the native package manager (`sudo` is not required in a docker environment).
+Note that this will install various packages on your system using the native package manager (`sudo` is not required in a Docker environment).

 If you prefer to avoid that, you can: